 Rizq (provision) is something that’s written for you, but you have to work for it; it depends in part on your efforts.
 A gift (hiba) isn’t something directly related to your efforts.
 A person you missed suddenly calling you or getting something just at the right moment are gifts.
 Sometimes you give gifts to someone you love and sometimes you give gifts to draw someone closer to you.
 What does it mean when Al-Wahhaab gives you a gift?
 It might mean that He gives you a gift so that you can come closer to Him, even though you were going astray.

 How Can You Live by This Name?

 When someone gives you a gift, you thank him or her.
 So what about the Giver of all gifts?
-The difference between a believer and a disbeliever.
-The disbeliever lives with the gifts of Allah ‘azza wajal but doesn’t remember Him, while a true believer knows the Giver through the gifts.
-Be someone who is always thankful to His Maker for everything you get.
+The difference between a believer and disbeliever is that the latter lives with the gifts of Allah ‘azza wajal but doesn’t remember Him, while a true believer knows the giver through the gifts.
+Always be thankful to your maker for everything you get.
 If you contemplate the universe you get to know Allah; if you realize His gifts, your heart will melt out of love for Him.

-2. Use the gifts of Al-Wahhaab in the right way.
+3. Use the gifts of Al-Wahhaab in the right way.

-4. Ask al-Wahhaab.
+5. Ask al-Wahhaab.

 5. Don’t praise yourself.

 Sometimes we say, I got married, worked hard, and got a beautiful house.
 Or we say, I gave my child a good upbringing, that’s why he is so good-mannered— I made my son like that!
 Don’t forget it was Al-Wahhaab who bestowed these favors on you.
 Your child is given to you as a gift from Al-Wahhaab.
 And We granted him (Abraham) Isaac and Jacob, each of whom did We guide; and before him, We did guide Noah, and among his progeny, David, Solomon, Job, Joseph, Moses and Aaron.
 Thus do We reward the good-doers.
+[Quran, 6:84]

 6. Ponder what Al-Wahhaab has given you.

-7. Give gifts to others
+7. Give gifts to others.

 The Prophet salallahu ‘alayhi wa sallam said, Give gifts, for this will increase your mutual love [Muslim].
 No human being gives anything for nothing, even if it’s that we give to gain the reward of Allah ‘azza wa jall by it.
 The only One Who gives asking for nothing in return is Al-Wahhaab.
-If a human being gives you a gift who is the real donor?
-It is Al-Wahhaab, Who inspired him to give you what he has given you!
-So first thank Allah ‘azza wajal for inspiring people to help you and then be grateful to the people by doing a favor for them, or, if you can’t, by saying jazaakAllahu khayr or baraakAllaahu feek(i)!
+If a human being gives you a gift, who is the real donor?
+It is Al-Wahhaab who inspired him to give you what he has given you!
+So first thank Allah ‘azza wa jall for inspiring people to help you, and then be grateful to the people by doing a favor for them, or, if you can’t, by saying jazakAllahu khayran or barakAllahu feek(i).

 The Understand Quran Academy Team